 This gives the appearance that the solution is up and running, or at least what it will look like when it is.

-- Also check out the best graphic design software of 2019
+Also check out the best graphic design software.

 In addition to these templates, Smartmockups also provides the tools needed to construct custom templates based on images that the user provides.
 With this feature a logo to be placed on a boat sail, or tail of an aircraft, or similar.